Cliff Bentz: 2020

 Bentz resigned from the Oregon State Senate effective January 2, 2020, to run in the 2020 election for Oregon's 2nd congressional district in the United States House of Representatives.
 He won the Republican primary and defeated Democrat Alex Spenser and Independent Patrick Archer in the general election.

 Tenure

 In the aftermath of the January 6, 2021, storming of the U.S. Capitol, Bentz was reported to have been sheltering in place during the event.
 In a phone interview with Oregon Public Broadcasting, he declined to call Joe Biden the president-elect, but said any outcome where Biden does not take office was "highly unlikely".
 The next day, Bentz joined 139 U.S. representatives who objected to Pennsylvania's electoral votes.
 On January 8, Bentz acknowledged that Biden would become president.

-On May 19, 2021, Bentz was one of 35 Republicans who joined all 217 Democrats present in voting to approve legislation to establish the National Commission to Investigate the January 6th Attack on the United States Capitol Complex meant to investigate the storming of the U.S. Capitol.
+On May 19, 2021, Bentz was one of 35 Republicans who joined all 217 Democrats present in voting to approve legislation to establish the National Commission to Investigate the January 6 Attack on the United States Capitol Complex meant to investigate the storming of the U.S. Capitol.

+A 2025 investigation by the Malheur Enterprise found Bentz used federal taxpayer money for "luxury" accommodations when traveling, such as visiting the $338 Davenport Hotel, $1,294 Coeur d'Alene Resort, and $381 Churchill Hotel all of which advertise themselves as luxurious.

+Since the start of the second Trump administration, Bentz has voted the Republican party line as Trump expands presidential powers in violation of the limits set by the Constitution.
+Bentz vocally supports Trump's authoritarian use of executive orders.
+Regarding the reversal of the "Restoring Healthy and Abundant Salmon, Steelhead, and Other Native Fish Populations in the Columbia River Basin" memorandum, Bentz stated the action was consistent with "our nation’s fight to win the race for artificial intelligence, superiority, and energy dominance."
+Bentz supported federal use of the Oregon National Guard in Portland, Oregon in spite a lack of evidence that any crisis existed as well as stating that he regularly tries to dispel the spread of misinformation that Portland is a lawless city.
+Bentz voted for Trump's Big Beautiful Bill in spite of the fact that it will potentially cut health care benefits for 70% of the children in his district.
+In the face of high levels of voter dissatisfaction with Trump policies, Bentz also followed Republican party line by canceling town halls with his constituents, limiting constituents access to their representative.